Mathnerd314/stroscot/docs/About.rst

   This is a vague reference to Charles Stross, author of the sci-fi book "Accelerando".
 In particular Stroscot aims to speed up the pace of technological development.

 cot
-  Similar to how "Star Trek" expresses a journey to find new worlds, the cot here expresses that Stroscot provides a comfortable, lighweight yet flexible, portable, and compact support.
-In particular the build system uses the command ``cot``.
+  Similar to how the "trek" in "Star Trek" expresses a journey to find new worlds, the cot here expresses that Stroscot provides comfortable support while still being flexible, lightweight, portable, and compact.

 imperative programming language
   This is a riff of the assertion "Haskell is the world's finest imperative programming language", first said in  the awkward squad paper :cite:`jonesTacklingAwkwardSquad2001` because "actions are first class values" in Haskell.

 modern processors
   This is mostly because I don't want to have to write code generators for numerous archaic architectures.
-The plan for now is to only target 64-bit x86 and then later add a mode to generate LLVM bytecode.
+The plan for now is to only target 64-bit x86 / ARM and then later add a mode to generate LLVM IR.

 Logo
 ----

 The logo for Stroscot is inspired by the color scheme of the cover of Accelerando (the red rise of the machines), the `cot icon <https://thenounproject.com/term/cot/154357/>`__ by P Thanga Vignesh from the Noun Project, and a design I made a while back of "the infinite stack".
 The Paint picture I made is lost in time, but the general idea is you had a (potentially infinite) stack of reusable/composable components (the white/black blocks in the current icon) going left-to-right, and underneath it a processor (white) and various glue bits (red/blue).

-The current logo is made mainly to solve the issue of finding the browser tabs with Stroscot documentation open (the default icon is unhelpful), so it is basically "programmer art".
-People can submit alternate designs and once there are a few submissions there will be a vote.
+The current logo is made mainly to solve the issue of finding the browser tabs with Stroscot documentation open (the default icon is unhelpful), so it is an instance of "programmer art".
+Interested parties can submit alternate designs and once there are a few submissions there will be a vote.

 Goals
 =====